Free Jimmy: Plot

 Three Lappish Mafia motorbikers dressed in traditional Sámi garb clothes part of the notorious "Laplander motorcycle gang" who have been hired by the Russian Mafias and are looking for the heroin and revenge on Roy Arnie tail the lads.
 The bikers overhear their conversation and learn the drugs are stored in Jimmy, and decide to pursue him first.
 Meanwhile, the TWAATS pursue him, intending to make him an animal rights symbol, but two abandon them, tired walking through the moorlands on foot.
 Jimmy is also hunted by a group of trigger-happy and redneck-type Scottish big game hunters (trøndere in the Norwegian version) who want to shoot a larger animal.
 The four stoners find a log cabin which is occupied by an elderly Asian-American couple but the three Lappish Mafia motorbikers find them there, kill the couple and torture the four stoners for the information on the whereabouts of Jimmy the elephant.

 In the moors, Jimmy is close to death and suffering withdrawal when a benevolent moose befriends him and helps him by leading him to water, bringing him food, and providing shelter.
 The moose supports Jimmy to stand up on his own.
 Over the course of a few painful days with the moose's help, Jimmy recovers in nature away from exploiting humans.

 When the groups find Jimmy, chaos ensues resulting in many of the people dying mostly violent, bloody deaths.
 The moose distracts the hunters who accidentally shoot a motorbiker - the other two and activist Marius die when he throws a grenade in the middle of a fall.
 Roy Arnie tries attract Jimmy with drugs, but he refuses and intimidates them.
 As Jimmy and the moose try to leave, Jimmy steps on Karma, splatting him.
 The naive, high-strung, grief-stricken activist Sonia loses her temper and shoots Jimmy in his incision using one of the hunters' rifles, unwittingly bursting the bags of heroin inside that quickly kills Jimmy from the massive drug overdose.
 Sonia recoils in horror and flees amidst her nervous breakdown with the other only surviving activist.

 The stoners attempt to retrieve the heroin from Jimmy's corpse.
 The moose pushes some rocks which cause a landslide that buries Jimmy's body so his corpse can't be exploited.
 The stoners leave.
 At the mound entombing Jimmy, the moose poignantly mourns then gallops away into the sunset alone.
 Back at their apartment home, the three stoners assault Roy Arnie for leading them to the situation because of his circus dreams.
 Finally, Roy, full of remorse over his past actions, ventures to the moors alone to search for Jimmy.
-Roy disappears into a terrible blizzard calling out "Jimmy" in vain.
+Roy disappears into a terrible blizzard calling out "Jimmy" in vain, unaware that Jimmy is dead.